Jakob Dylan

 Jakob Luke Dylan (born December 9, 1969) is an American singer-songwriter.
-He rose to fame as the lead singer and primary songwriter for the rock band the Wallflowers.
+He rose to fame as the lead vocalist, guitarist, and principal songwriter of the rock band the Wallflowers, which he formed in 1989.

-Born in New York City to musician Bob Dylan and model Sara Lownds, Dylan began his music career in various indie bands before creating the Wallflowers in 1989.
-As part of that group, he has written hit songs such as "6th Avenue Heartache" and "One Headlight", which is listed at number 58 on Rolling Stone's list of the "100 Greatest Pop Songs", and for which he won two Grammy Awards.
-More recently, Dylan has released two solo albums: Seeing Things (2008) and Women + Country (2010).
-The latter became Dylan's highest-charting album since the Wallflowers' 1996 breakthrough Bringing Down the Horse, peaking at number 12 on the Billboard 200.
+Born in New York City to musician Bob Dylan and model Sara Lownds, Dylan began his musical career in various indie bands before creating the Wallflowers.
+As its frontman and lead vocalist, he wrote and performed the band's hit songs including "One Headlight", "6th Avenue Heartache", "The Difference" and "Three Marlenas"—the former of which was included on Rolling Stone's list of the "100 Greatest Pop Songs", and won two Grammy Awards.
+With the Wallflowers, Dylan has released seven studio albums.

+As a solo act, Dylan signed with Columbia Records to release two studio albums—Seeing Things (2008) and Women + Country (2010)—the latter of which peaked at number 12 on the Billboard 200.

 Early life

-Dylan was born on December 9, 1969 in New York City to folk singer Bob Dylan (né Robert Zimmerman) and model Sara Lownds (née Shirley Noznisky).
+Dylan was born on December 9, 1969, in New York City to folk singer Bob Dylan (né Robert Zimmerman) and model Sara Lownds (née Shirley Noznisky).
 His parents are both of Jewish descent.
 The youngest of five children, Dylan spent the earliest years of his life in Greenwich Village.
 Around the age of three, he moved with his family to the Los Angeles area.
-Growing up, he listened to English rock records from his older brothers' record collection, including the Clash, the Jam and Buzzcocks.
+Growing up, he listened to English rock records from his older brothers' record collection, including the Clash, the Jam, and Buzzcocks.
 Dylan was particularly impressed with the Clash, who inspired him to begin playing music himself.

 During high school, Dylan played guitar in various bands; he was featured as a guitar player on his friends' band's eponymous 1987 album, Trash Matinee.
 Dylan was also in a band called the Bootheels at the time with future Wallflowers bandmate Tobi Miller.
 During this time, Dylan started writing songs and began shifting his focus from guitar playing to songwriting.
 Upon graduation from high school, however, Dylan decided to move back to New York City to attend Parsons School of Design to study art.
 Dylan dropped out in his first semester and returned to Los Angeles to pursue music.